shawnclovie/cocos2dx-LuaProxy/README.md

 ###Proxy CCControlButton event with any function#
 There are two way to do the thing.
->  -- Handle single button event
+>  -- Handle single button event, you must kept the proxy (retain it, release after the button never use.)
 proxy:handleButtonEvent(btn, function(s, e) print(s, e) end, 0) -- 0 means UpInside

 or